autocrypt/autocrypt/doc/level1.rst

 Autocrypt Setup Message
 +++++++++++++++++++++++

-For proper support of a multi-device scenario, it is necessary to have bi-directional communication between different MUAs.
-This is possible e.g. via access to a shared IMAP mailbox.
-Because of the complexity of this approach however, multi-device support in the sense of devices coordinating with each other is out of scope for Autocrypt Level 1.
-It is still important to avoid "lock-in" of secret key material on a particular client.
-For this reason, Autocrypt includes a way to "export" the user's keys and the user's prefer-encrypt state for other clients to pick up, asynchronously and with explicitly required user interaction.
+To avoid "lock-in" of secret key material on a particular client, Autocrypt level 1 includes a way to "export" the user's keys and her :ref:`prefer-encrypt state <own-state>` for other clients to pick up, asynchronously and with explicitly required user interaction.

-The mechanism available in Autocrypt level 1 is a specially-formatted e-mail message called the Autocrypt Setup Message.
+The mechanism available is a specially-formatted e-mail message called the Autocrypt Setup Message.
 An already-configured Autocrypt client can generate an Autocrypt Setup Message, and send it to itself.
 A not-yet-configured Autocrypt client (a new client in a multi-device case, or recovering from device failure or loss) can import the Autocrypt Setup Message and recover the ability to read existing messages.

-An Autocrypt Setup Message is protected with a strong Setup Code.
+An Autocrypt Setup Message is protected with a :ref:`Setup Code
+<setup-code>`.

 Message Structure
 ~~~~~~~~~~~~~~~~~